40ants/reblocks/docs/source/quickstart.rst

 .. warning:: This version of Weblocks is not in Quicklisp yet.
 To
              install it you need to clone the repository somewhere where ASDF will find it, for example, to the ``~/common-lisp/`` directory.
+             You also need to clone `weblocks-ui`_.

+.. seealso:: You can also install the `Ultralisp`_ Quicklisp distribution where all Weblocks-related libraries are present and up to date.

 Load weblocks and create a package for a sandbox: